Monida/twitteranalyzer-app/README.md

 Dictionary-based topic modeling is the simplest way of labeled topic modeling but it requires a lot of manual work to find the topics from a sample of docs and then label them.
 Each found topic becomes a key of the dictionary and the related words become the values.
 For this app, once I have the dictionary manually created, the topic of each tweet is assigned according to what related words in the dictionary best match the bag of words representing each tweet.

 The dictionary could also be scrapped from the internet to make the labeling more automatic and sophisticated (yet, another thing I can do to improve the app).
-These papers [1,2] suggest a interesting way to do it.
+These papers [1,2] suggest an interesting way to do it.

 #### **1.5.2.
 LDA topic modeling**